pramodsaini1/Video_Player/README.md

 # You can Register & Login , Add Your Channel & Edit & Delete Channel,View Channel Video & Edit & Delete Channel Video,Add Video in Channel & Add Thumbnail & mp4.

 # You Can Play Video & Like & Dislike & View & Comment on Video ,also comment like & dislike & edit & delete

+# This Website is created by using HTML , CSS , JAVASCRIPT,JQUREY , BOOTSTRAP,ADV.
+JAVA , JSP,Adv.Jquery .....................

 # Index.jsp
 <img src="images/Screenshot (508).png" class="img-fluid"><br>